Wipeout 3: Reception

-The game received "generally favourable reviews", just one point shy of "universal acclaim", according to the review aggregation website Metacritic.
-In Japan, Famitsu gave it a score of 30 out of 40.

-The fast-paced gameplay and graphics were singled out as strong features of the game.
-Jack Schofield of The Guardian was surprised by the level of detail, stating that the "graphics are better than you'd expect the [PlayStation] to deliver".
-Both Scary Larry of GamePro and Baldric of GameRevolution praised the new game features, specifically the new weapons and ability to challenge friends via splitscreen.
-The Designer Republic's style was consistently praised as helping to make the racing locales seem real, though David Goldfarb of the magazine International Design stated that the "techno-meets-Nihonpop-art visuals" had been executed better in previous entries of the series.
-Wipeout 3s soundtrack and sound effects were also lauded.

-A major fault reviewers found with Wipeout 3 was the steep learning curve of the game.
-David Canter of The San Diego Union-Tribune described the difficulty progression as "ludicrous", with the tournament game mode going from "easy as pie to tough as nails".
-Though the use of the analogue stick was positively noted as helping to increase control over the onscreen craft, Scary Larry found that proper handling required large amounts of patience and practice.
-Jeff Lundrigan of NextGen said of the game, "It's not terrible, but for a series known for its 'gee whiz' level of quality, this is a serious misstep."
+Critical reception of Wipeout 3 was generally positive; the game has a critic average of 87/100 Game Rankings, and a metascore of 89 at Metacritic.
+GamePro said that the game was "hands-down the best futuristic racing game to ever come on the PlayStation.
+Its blazing frame rate, smooth graphics, and kick-ass soundtrack make it the must-have game for anyone who has a passion for fast, furious fun."
+Critics noted that if players liked or disliked previous games, Wipeout 3 would not change their mind.
+Favorable reviews often called it the best game in the series, refining what made the first two games memorable.

 Reviewers who gave Wipeout 3 lower marks noted a sense of disappointment that the series broke little new ground.
-Stuart Miles of The Times admitted Wipeout 3 was a good game, but felt that he had been expecting much more from the sequel: "It's as if the programmers have concerned themselves more with the overall look and feel, rather than further developing the existing gameplay".
+Stuart Miles of The Times considered Wipeout 3 a good game, but felt that he had been expecting much more from the sequel; "It's as if the programmers have concerned themselves more with the overall look and feel, rather than further developing the existing gameplay," he wrote.
 Alistair Wallace of Gamasutra, in a retrospective on Wipeout 2097, remembered that "I enjoyed [Wipeout 3] because it was more of the same and I loved it, but I think the series ran out of its innovation.
 Doing loop the loops isn't a big deal really".
 Joe Fielder of GameSpot summed up its review of the game by judging the game an excellent racer, but not able to beat Wipeout 2097 as the best futuristic racing game of all time.

-The Rookie of GamePro said in another review that the game was "hands-down the best futuristic racing game to ever come on the PlayStation.
-Its blazing frame rate, smooth graphics, and kick-ass soundtrack make it the must-have game for anyone who has a passion for fast, furious fun."
+The fast-paced gameplay and graphics were singled out as strong features of the game.
+Jack Schofield of The Guardian was surprised by the level of detail, stating that the "graphics are better than you'd expect the [PlayStation] to deliver".
+Both Scary Larry of GamePro and Baldric of GameRevolution praised the new features, specifically the new weapons and ability to challenge friends via splitscreen.
+The difficulty progression was described as steep, with David Canter of The San Diego Union-Tribune writing tournament game mode went from "easy as pie to tough as nails".
+Though the analogue stick was judged as helping to increase control over the onscreen craft, GamePro and The Sydney Morning Herald's reviewers found that proper handling required large amounts of patience and practice.
+Jeff Lundrigan of NextGen said of the game, "It's not terrible, but for a series known for its 'gee whiz' level of quality, this is a serious misstep."